 Board Member Since 2018

 Amy began her journey with the Slow Food Movement in college at San Francisco State University.
 There, she studied Holistic Health which included philosophies about health and healing with natural resources and food playing a major role.
 These studies led her to be more curious and conscious about food, its sources, and its power.
 When she moved from San Francisco to Truckee in Fall of 2011, she was inspired by the volunteer opportunities offered by SFLT to learn more about local food resources and the challenge of gardening in the Sierras.
-Her goals with SFLT include bringing people together to teach and inspire them about food – creating a self-reliant culture that trickles up into larger markets and eventually makes a global impact.
+Her goals with SFLT include bringing people together to teach and inspire them about food and gardening – creating a self-reliant community.
 Amy is also a Certified Massage Therapist who loves to travel and spend time around her home at Donner Lake.